Čika Mišo: Shoeshiner

 In 1952, Mišo took over the job of shoe-shiner from his father, a job he would keep until his death six decades later.
 He was the last one to keep up with the traditional trade, which has deep roots in Bosnia, inherited from the centuries-long Ottoman rule of the region.
 His original "base" was in front of the Marijin Dvor building.
 He later moved himself to Marshal Tito Street, about twenty years before his death.

 He sat on his chair on the sidewalk throughout the Siege of Sarajevo during the war in Bosnia and Herzegovina between 1992 and 1995, avoiding sniper fire.
 During the war years, he could hardly be convinced to move to a shelter during the shelling.
 Despite food shortages and poverty during the war, he always kept treats for Sarajevo's stray dogs, which he called his "faithful comrades" in the streets.

+In the 2000s, Mišo appeared in three episodes of popular Bosnian TV series Viza za budućnost, where he played himself.

-In 2009 Mišo was awarded a medal for merit by city authorities, as well as an apartment and a pension.
+In 2009, Mišo was awarded a medal for merit by city authorities, as well as an apartment and a pension.

 In an interview, he said: "There were shoe-cleaners in every street when I started and now, I'm the only one, why?
 Because I have been brave and people laughed at my jokes."